About closed subsets definable in Hensel minimal structures: Proof of Theorem

 Now it follows immediately from Lemma~\ref{lem-inter} that $A$ is the zero locus of the continuous 0-definable function

 as desired.

 Finally, suppose that $A$ is of dimension $k=n$.
-Then $A = U \cup E$ for an open 0-definable subset $U \subset K^n$ and a closed 0-definable subset $E \subset K^n$ of dimension $<n$.
-By the induction hypothesis, $E$ is the zero locus of a continuous 0-definable function $f: K^n \to K$.
+Then $A = U \cup F$ for an open 0-definable subset $U \subset K^n$ and a closed 0-definable subset $F \subset K^n$ of dimension $<n$ such that $U$ is a clopen subset of $K^{n} \setminus F$.
+By the induction hypothesis, $F$ is the zero locus of a continuous 0-definable function $f: K^n \to K$.
 Then $A$ is the zero locus of the following continuous definable function

 This completes the proof of Theorem~\ref{zero-set}. $\Box$